emc211/optane-kdb-report/README.md

 -w limit (M1/m2) is no longer thread-local, but domain-local; cmdline -w, \w set limit for domain 0 mapped is a single global counter, same in every thread's \w
 ```
-An important note for our concept for storing tables is:
+An important note for the concept for storing tables is:
 ```
 q)t:.m.t:til 10  //define variable in .m then another variable that will point to same space in memory q)t,:10          //append to t q)-120!t         //t is in filesystem-backed memory domain 1
 ```
-This means that with one simple change when defining our schema we can move tables or subset of columns of table to filesystem-backed memory without any other codes changes to the rest of the system.
-To do this we define following two functions.
+This means that with one simple change when defining schemas tables (or subset of columns of table) can be moved to filesystem backed memory without any other codes changes to the rest of the system.
+This was accomplished using the following two functions.
 ```
-.mUtil.moveColumnsToAppDirect:{[t;cs] // ex .mUtil.moveColumnsToAppDirect[`trade;`price`size]
+.mUtil.colsToDotM:{[t;cs] // ex .mUtil.colsToDotM[`trade;`price`size]
 	/enusre cs is list
 	cs,:();
 	/pull out columns to move an assign in .m namespace